PiT: Progressive Diffusion Transformer: Method

+where $A_{ij}$ denotes the similarity \textit{(cosine)} between token \(i\) and token \(j\) in the attention map, and $\mathbf{r}_i$ is the row number of token $i$, $\mathbf{c}_i$ is the colum number of token $i$.

 We randomly evaluate the attention distances across one million attention maps.
-As depicted in Figure \(\ref{fig2}\)(a), when the spatial height and width of the image features in the shallow layer are both 16, the majority of rows and columns attention distances fall within the range of 2 to 6, well below the maximum limit of 16.
-This observation suggests that the reliance of latent diffusion on global information is less pronounced than previously assumed, revealing significant computational redundancy in the global attention mechanism.
-Similar to the inductive biases observed in perception tasks, the rapid convergence of the diffusion model is predominantly driven by local information within a constrained distance.
-Consequently, we advocate for the integration of a window attention mechanism in the diffusion framework, which offers a balanced dependency range and computational efficiency.
+As depicted in Figure \(\ref{fig2}\), when the spatial height and width of the map in the shallow layer are both 16, the majority of rows and columns attention distances fall within the range of 2 to 6, well below the maximum limit of 16.
+This observation suggests that the global information reliance of DiT is less obvious than previously assumed, and the rapid convergence of DiT is predominantly driven by local information.

+Therefore, we suggest using the \textit{\textbf{Static Window Attention}} mechanism in the diffusion framework, which offers a balanced dependency range and computational efficiency.